iamnotnader/computer_graphics/README.md

 The assignments for COS426 at Princeton 2011.
 Every assignment contains an HTML file within that details what it does.

-This is widely regarded as one of the most difficult courses at Princeton.
 I took it my freshman Spring so this code is a little old.
 See here for all the assignment specs: http://www.cs.princeton.edu/courses/archive/spr12/cos426/assignments.html